Author: Ameen Marashi, MD

 - If there are no visual symptoms, the patient is followed up bi-monthly on OCT to see if the spontaneous release of the vitreomacular traction without developing a full-thickness macular hole.
 However, prompt exam is scheduled if the patient developed any new symptoms; therefore, patients should do self-exam using the Amsler grid.

--Although stage one macular hole usually accompanied by good visual acuity and has an excellent visual prognosis but the worse the vision at baseline, the more likely it will progress to the full-thickness hole.
+-Macular holes in stage one usually have good vision and an excellent visual prognosis.
+However, the worse the vision at baseline, the more likely it is to progress to a full-thickness hole, especially if the other eye has a full-thickness hole.
 However, if the spontaneous release of the vitreomacular traction, then it is unlikely to develop a macular hole in the future .